marjoleinF/gamtree/README.md

 -   For partitioning penalized or semi-parametric splines (i.e., *smoothing* splines), package **gamm4** is used for estimation and packages **partykit** and **merDeriv** are used for partitioning.

+The main use case would be subgroup detection in longitudinal data and time series, which is the main motivation for developing this package.
+However, many different types of applications involving GAMs and mixed-effects models are possible.

 Package **gamtree** is still under development.
 The current development version can be installed as follows: